 Peter A. Sokoloff & Co. began in 1997, focusing on a global practice serving telecommunications software and services firms.
-A second major practice area, Homeland Security was begun in 2003.
+The company introduced a second major practice area, Homeland Security, in 2003.

-As a General Partner of cable operator, Cablevision of Texas, Mr. Sokoloff completed some forty acquisitions, representing almost 80,000 subscribers and placed all funding to build this rural multiple system cable operator into a top industry firm with over 200 employees in 14 states.
-When sold, this company provided over a 2,000% return to its original investors.
-Mr. Sokoloff also secured a cable TV franchise for Aruba, arranged financing and began construction.
-The system’s success provided the original investors with a 400% return on their investment.
+As a general partner of cable operator Cablevision of Texas, Mr. Sokoloff completed some forty acquisitions, representing almost 80,000 subscribers, and placed all funding to build this rural multiple system cable operator into a top-industry firm with over 200 employees in 14 states.
+When sold, this company provided more than a 2,000 percent return to its original investors.
+Mr. Sokoloff also secured a cable TV franchise for Aruba, arranged financing, and began construction.
+The system’s success provided the original investors with a 400 percent return on their investment.

-As an entrepreneur, Mr. Sokoloff founded and was chairman and CEO of National Ticket Network, Inc. NTN combined television, retail sales, network communications, software and hardware to sell tickets for live sports and entertainment events.
+As an entrepreneur, Mr. Sokoloff founded and was chairman and CEO of National Ticket Network, Inc. NTN combined television, retail sales, network communications, software, and hardware to sell tickets for live sports and entertainment events.
 He sold NTN to Home Shopping Network, Inc. and was awarded the contract from the Colorado Rockies Major League baseball team to provide all ticketing services.
-He oversaw the construction of sixty-eight on-line outlets in supermarkets throughout Colorado, the Rockies own ticketing offices and a telemarketing center in San Diego.
-Under his direction, the operation surpassed first year projections by 50%.
+He oversaw the construction of 68 on-line outlets in supermarkets throughout Colorado, the Rockies’ own ticketing offices, and a telemarketing center in San Diego.
+Under his direction, the operation surpassed first-year projections by 50 percent.

-Mr. Sokoloff was a founder of cable tv trade publication Multichannel News.
+Mr. Sokoloff was a founder of cable TV trade publication Multichannel News.
 Among a crowded field, Multichannel News established, in less than six months, its position as the leading publication serving the cable television industry.
-Mr. Sokoloff supervised advertising sales and, by the six-month point, Multichannel News had 40% more ad pages then its nearest competitor.
+Mr. Sokoloff supervised advertising sales and, by the six-month point, Multichannel News had 40 percent more ad pages than its closest competitor.
 Mr. Sokoloff also founded Lighting Dimensions Magazine.
 This highly successful and important trade journal became the primary “bible” of the entertainment and architectural lighting businesses.

 Community Service and Involvement

 Through personal philanthropy and fundraising, Pete has led campaigns that have provided more than $100 million to deserving human rights and church organizations.
-These programs cover drug education/recovery, criminal rehabilitation, literacy, crime reduction and implementing the United Nation’s Universal Declaration of Human Rights.
+These programs cover drug education/recovery, criminal rehabilitation, literacy, crime reduction, and implementation of the United Nation’s Universal Declaration of Human Rights.